 Office: Level 4, 18 Wally's Walk

-Amber has been with the Student Diversity and Inclusion team at Macquarie since July 2017, She began as the Student Engagement Officer for the Respect.
+Amber has been with the Student Diversity and Inclusion team at Macquarie since July 2017.
+Amber began as the Student Engagement Officer for the Respect.
 Now.
 Always. programme.
-Since then, her work with the team has evolved to also include the development of monitoring and evaluation tools for Respect.
+Since then, Amber's work with the team has evolved to also include the development of monitoring and evaluation tools for Respect.
 Now.
 Always.
-Amber currently holds the inaugural post of Project Officer, Partnerships.
+Amber currently holds the position of Project Officer, Respect.
 Now.
 Always., and is thrilled to bring a strong commitment to community building to this role.

 Amber holds a Bachelor of Science in Psychology from Colorado State University in the United States, and recently completed a Master of Policy and Applied Social Research at Macquarie.
-Her background includes community organising, advocacy work, and challenging the status quo.
-She has experience in a range of NGO positions including health care enrolment in the United States, state-wide policy development and communications, and post-prison mentoring for women.
-Amber holds qualifications in Youth Mental Health First Aid, and utilises trauma-informed approaches in her work.
+Amber's background includes community organising, advocacy work, and challenging the status quo.
+Amber has experience in a range of NGO positions including health care enrolment in the United States, state-wide policy development and communications, and post-prison mentoring for women.
+Amber holds qualifications in Youth Mental Health First Aid, and utilises trauma-informed approaches in their work.

 Amber’s passion to create social change is underpinned by knowledge related to the ways traditional power systems contribute to oppression and injustice.
-She is dedicated to elevating the voices of those who have, for too long, been silenced as a crucial component to creating just and equitable communities.
+They are dedicated to elevating the voices of those who have, for too long, been silenced as a crucial component to creating just and equitable communities.